CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### 1. _Create_
 > * Pick any color that you want to use from the _Color Picker_, and input the name.
 > * On the other hand, just input _Color Code_ or _RGB_.
-> * You can check costumed color list from the left side of the color picker.
+> * You can check color variables list from the left side of the color picker.
-> * In this case, you can't rename costumed color, so please be careful when you create it.
+> * In this case, you can't rename color variable, so please be careful when you create it.

 ### 2. _Update_
-> * If you want to change the color value, select the one from the list.
+> * If you want to change variable's value, select the one from the list.
 > * Then set color value and click the _Update button_.
 > * You can check the _Color Code_ and _RGB_ value changed at the list simply.

 ### 3. _Delete_
-> * When you want to delete some color, select it and click the _Delete button_.
+> * When you want to delete some variable, select it from the list and click the _Delete button_.

 ### 4. _Cancel_
-> * After done with working costumed color, click the _Cancel button_.
+> * After done with working some color variable, click the _Cancel button_.
-> * Then you can create or update other color again.
+> * Then you can create or update other variables again.

 ### 5. _Usage_
-> * You can use costumed color by calling it as property's value : _Color.XXX_.
+> * You can use color variable by calling it as property's value : _Color.XXX_.
 > ```
 > Color.XXX
 > ```